john-science/john-science.github.io/_drafts/2017-01-31-eww-javascript-part-2.md

     >> NaN !== NaN
     true

 #### ==

 The usual boolean operators (`==` and `!=`) do not act like you would expect in JavaScript.
-The first thing they do is convert the things on either side of the operator to the same type, and *then* they compare them.
-This is obviously radically slower than the typical boolean operators in, like, every single other programming language.
+The first thing they do is convert the terms on either side of the operator to the same type, and *then* they compare them.
+This is obviously radically slower than the typical boolean operators in, like, every other programming language.

-These operators also result in a hot mess in other ways:
+These operators area also a hot mess in a lot of other ways:

     >> '' == '0'
     false